 Migraines and headaches occur for a variety of reasons.
 As you’ve read above, they can have neurological, vascular, muscular, and hormonal influences, to name a few.
 There is one system of the body that governs the function of all the others, and that’s the central nervous system (CNS).
 When problems arise in the CNS, they can be the underlying factor in the development of migraines and headaches.

-> - The reason your head is able to move around so freely in all directions is largely due to the way that the atlas and axis are shaped.
+- The reason your head is able to move around so freely in all directions is largely due to the shape of the atlas and axis.
 The upper cervical spine enjoys the largest range of movement of the entire spine.

-> - The atlas and axis must support the weight of the head atop them.
+- The atlas and axis must support the weight of the head atop them.
 Since head position has such a big influence on your body’s ability to maintain a sense of balance, these vertebrae and the muscles that attach to them are constantly working to correct your head posture whether you’re aware of it or not.

 - C1 and C2 protect the brainstem.
 The brainstem is the link between the brain above inside the skull and the spinal cord that extends the length of the spinal column.
 Brainstem irritation caused by an upper cervical misalignment can hinder normal neurological function as well as normal blood and cerebrospinal fluid flow.

 If the upper neck has shifted out of alignment due to an accident or injury (whiplash, concussion, sports injury, work-related injury), or from wear and tear that naturally occurs over time, it can be the root cause that is triggering your migraine or headache episodes.